infracost/actions/comment/README.md

 - `target-type`: Optional.
 Which objects should be commented on, either `pull-request` or `commit`.

 - `tag`: Optional.
 Customize the comment tag.
-This is added to the comment as a markdown comment to detect the previously posted comments.
+This is added to the comment as a markdown comment (hidden) to detect the previously posted comments.
 This is useful if you have multiple workflows that post comments to the same pull request or commit.

 - `github-token`: Optional, default to `${{ github.token }}`.
 This is the default GitHub token available to actions and is used to post comments.
+The default [token permissions](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions) work fine; `pull-requests: write` is required if you need to customize these.

+    ```yml
+    steps:
+      - name: Infracost comment
+        uses: infracost/actions/comment@v1
+        with:
+          ...
+        permissions:
+          pull-requests: write
+    ```

 ## Outputs